NEDERLANDS // ENGLISH

 What’s the best way to cure a huge jet lag?
-The right answer is searching for coaster thrills, if you ask me.
-That’s why we’re starting our trip in Gold Coast, a city which is within a one hour driving distance from Brisbane.
+Coaster thrills!
+That’s why we’re starting our Australia trip in Gold Coast, a city which is within a 1-hour driving distance from Brisbane.
 Gold Coast could easily be described as Australia’s theme park capital.
-Think of it as some kind of Orlando, but in a considerably smaller size.
+Consider it as an Australian version of Orlando, but in a much smaller scale.
 Gold Coast is home to 2 water parks and 3 classic theme parks.
-Although you will not find any Disney or Universal here, there is a film-based park since 1991: Warner Bros Movie World.
+Although you won’t find any Disney or Universal here, the region has its own a movie-based park: Warner Bros Movie World.
 This park should be your top priority if you’re searching for coaster credits Down Under.
 Especially the park’s latest addition, a huge hyper coaster built by Mack Rides, is a big draw for thrill seekers.
-There is some bad news, though: DC Rivals HyperCoaster is undergoing maintenance during our day at Movie World.
-That’s why we purchase a 7-day pass, which will allow us to visit again after the refurbishment has been finished.
+However, DC Rivals HyperCoaster is undergoing maintenance during our day at Movie World.
+That’s why we purchase a 7-day pass, which allows us to visit again after the refurbishment.

 Food and coasters… this is everything I need during a day at Warner Bros.
-Maybe that’s why the park built a rollercoaster opposite to Dirty Harry’s.
+Maybe that’s why the park built a roller coaster opposite to Dirty Harry’s.
 This indoor coaster is called Scooby-Doo Spooky Coaster and the entrance is themed to a haunted castle.
 During my previous visit in 2016, this indoor coaster turned out to be the park’s most surprising attraction.
 It’s a standard wild mouse built by Mack Rides, but Movie World enhanced the experience with a cool dark ride part, a vertical lift hill and a backward drop.
 That’s why Scooby-Doo Spooky Coaster suddenly became my favourite wild mouse coaster on Earth.
 Unfortunately, today’s experience is totally different.
 I don’t know why, but Movie World recently removed most of the decorations, which makes the dark ride part seem rather useless nowadays.
 Warner Bros… why did this happen?
 Either way, I really can’t imagine the park being proud of the attraction’s current state, so I hope they will bring back those decorations soon.
 The ride will stay closed for 3 weeks at the end of 2018, so maybe that’s the ideal time to restore the ride in its old form.
 Until then, Scooby-Doo Spooky Coaster is just a regular wild mouse in the dark.

 To be continued.
 See you soon at Dreamworld Australia!